Where to Find Ideas

 Questions to Narrow Your Topic

-A problem definition is typically a one sentence statement in the first paragraph, or beginning, of your project that states your purpose.
-Problem definitions should be arguable, specific, detailed, and meaningful.
+A thesis is typically a one sentence statement in the first paragraph, or beginning, of your project that states your purpose.
+Thesis statements should be specific, detailed, and meaningful.
+An abridged form can often be used as the title of the paper; for example,"Harmonic convergence in the love songs of the dengue vector mosquito."